mongodb/atlas-sdk-go/README.md

 projects, response, err := sdk.ProjectsApi.ListProjects(ctx).Execute()
 ```

-For documentation about obtaining private and public API token go to
+For documentation about obtaining apiKey and apiSecret go to
 https://docs.atlas.mongodb.com/configure-api-access.

 The services of a client divide the API into logical chunks and correspond to
 the structure of the Atlas API documentation at
 https://www.mongodb.com/docs/atlas/reference/api-resources-spec/.